James Thompson (racing driver): World Touring Car Championship

 For 2005, Thompson attempted a new challenge in the World Touring Car Championship, with Alfa Romeo.
 His first WTCC season opened with a win, but was not a huge success overall.
 He finished the season eighth in the standings.
 Alfa Romeo pulled out of the WTCC at the end of the season, leaving Thompson's future uncertain.

 Thompson driving the Alfa Romeo 156 WTCC car in 2007.

 For 2006 he moved to SEAT Sport, the team which he would also drive for in that year's BTCC.
 Within the first six races, Thompson finished on the podium three times but in the second half of the season he finished in the points on only three occasions.
 In a team that featured a top driver lineup including Yvan Muller and Gabriele Tarquini, he finished eighth in the Drivers Championship.

 In 2007, Thompson rejoined Alfa Romeo in the WTCC run by N.Technology.
 Although his aged Alfa Romeo 156 was not as well developed as his works-backed rivals, he fought for the championship title until the final race and ended the season in third place.

 Thompson competing in the 2009 World Touring Car Championship.

-In 2008 he competed for N.Technology in a Honda Accord Euro R in the WTCC.
+In 2008, Thompson competed for N.Technology in a Honda Accord Euro R in the WTCC.
 He also drove an Accord in the Danish Touring Car Championship.
 After missing the first two WTCC meetings, the team struggled to develop the car competitively.
 However, the team steadily worked on the car over the season and scored their first win of the season at Imola.
 However, N.Technology announced its withdrawal at the end of the year, leaving Thompson without a drive.

-He also returned to the WTCC with Lada Sport in July 2009, driving their new Priora model.
+Thompson also returned to the WTCC with Lada Sport in July 2009, driving their new Priora model.
 He participated in five events with Lada Sport, achieving a best result of sixth place in both races at Imola.
 Thompson was unable to participate in the final event at Macau following a heavy collision in qualifying with the stationary car of Stefano D'Aste.

 Thompson returned to the WTCC in 2012 with Lada Sport driving a Lada Granta WTCC at both the Race of Hungary and the Race of Portugal.

 Thompson competing in the 2014 World Touring Car Championship.

-He will return to the WTCC in 2013, driving a Lada Granta WTCC full-time with Lada Sport Lukoil alongside new teammate Aleksei Dudukalo.
-During qualifying for the Race of Italy he was hit by Dudukalo who had missed the braking point for the first chicane.
+Thompson would return to the WTCC in 2013, driving a Lada Granta WTCC full-time with Lada Sport Lukoil alongside new teammate Aleksei Dudukalo.
+During qualifying for the Race of Italy, he was hit by Dudukalo who had missed the braking point for the first chicane.
 Thompson was already through to Q2 and he returned to the pits for repairs before taking part in the second session.
 He set the ninth fastest time which would give him a front row start when the grid was reversed for race two.
 Lada later withdrew both of their cars prior to the races as neither could be repaired in time to participate.